Fees, expenses, contractual terms and administrative procedures for panel counsel, clerks and their chambers.

 Alternatively the assessment may actually be given by the head of division in consultation with their colleagues.
 You should therefore try to avoid naming more than one government lawyer in the same team or division as you may end up with a single reference rather than two.

-Most box 3 marks tend to be given for tardy dealing with papers.
-If you are going to have problems doing something in time tell the case holder as soon as possible.
+Most negative issues tend to involve delays in dealing with papers.
+If you are going to have problems doing something on time please inform the case holder as soon as possible.

-The results are used to report in general terms to the Attorney General on the performance and usage of all members of panels; they are also used for informing future selection boards and the Attorney General in considering applications for extensions of appointments and promotions.
+Any feedback can be used to report in general terms to the Attorney General as part of the performance of members of the civil panels.
+Performance data can also be used for informing future selection boards and the Attorney General in considering applications for extensions of panel appointments and promotions.

 Although appointment to any panel does not guarantee that work will be available, the intention is that counsel is given at least a minimum amount of work.